Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 sudbury summer holidays events, family in front of the station sign

-Party in the Park, Belvue Park, Sudbury (20th July)
+Party in the Park, Belvue Park, Sudbury (19th July)

-An annual summer event in Sudbury, after taking a break, Party in the Park in Sudbury is back – a fab family event full of activities and fun for children.
+An annual summer event in Sudbury, after taking a break, Party in the Park in Sudbury is back again in 2026 on July 19th- a fab family event full of activities and fun for children.
 Its held at Belvue Park on the edge of the town and runs all day until well into the evening.
 It’s also a chance for the community to showcase all the town has to offer, so there are often display’s and the chance to have a go from lots of different clubs and organisations.
-Alongside this, there are plenty of food trucks and games to play.
-It does get very busy though, so if you have very little ones or children that find crowds difficult, I would head up to the park early when it begins.
-Same goes for getting a nice spot, as its a good one to set up camp for the day with blankets and chairs to enjoy the live music, while the children play.

 Family Theatre, Quay Theatre Sudbury

-The Ultimate Bubble Show (Thursday 24th July)
+The Ultimate Bubble Show (31st Aug)

 This one’s perfect if your kids are easily wowed by anything a bit different and it’s something fun to book for the beginning of the school holidays.
 If you haven’t been to The Quay before, its such a beautiful theatre on the riverside, with only 125 seats – making the intimate environment especially good for young ones with seats so close to the action.
 The show is a matinée performance and you can book direct on the Quay Theatre website.